 See how the team works through the recovery of priceless but mouldy books.

-•Installed HEPA filtration units to filter air of mould concentrations in the air during and in between days of remediation.
+• Installed HEPA filtration units to filter the air of mould concentrations in the air during and in-between days of remediation.

 • Sealed air conditioning vents from spreading more mould.
 This was to be fixed by others.

-• All affected books were HEPA vaccuumed and dry wiped with microfibre cloths, packed into boxes and sent for delivery to a third party irradiation facility
+• All affected books were HEPA vacuumed and dry wiped with microfibre cloths, packed into boxes and sent for delivery to a third party irradiation facility

 • Clean shelves, surfaces, walls with HEPA vacuuming and wet wash wiping

 Mould levels were significantly reduced, and active mould growth was removed.
-The books were sent off to be irradiated to completely remove the mould from each page.
 The client was happy, the A/C system was fixed and the library was able to be used again.
 If you have any queries on mould growth and/or documentation remediation, please don't hesitate to contact us.
 You can do so by clicking on the button below.